by Frank Hoogerbeets — 20 August 2013 (revised 14 February 2026)

 The most exciting aspect of this new comet concerns its preliminary orbit, which bears a striking resemblance to that of the “Great Comet of 1680.” [..]
 The fact that the orbits are so similar seems to suggest Comet ISON and the Great Comet of 1680 could related or perhaps even the same object. - space.com, 25 September 2012

 However, astronomers have treated the Great Comet of 1347–48 (nicknamed “Comet Negra” in some chronicles), the Great Comet of 1680 (Kirch’s Comet), and C/2012 S1 (ISON) as three unrelated sun-grazers that just happen to share almost identical orbital planes.
 Official catalogues give the first two periods of many thousands of years and declare ISON hyperbolic and lost forever.
 But what if the standard interpretation is mistaken?
-The following orbital elements were entered into SS3DG, a solution that solves the 'N-body problem' numerically.
+We took the official orbital elements, redefined the semi-major axis and orbital period to match the 333 years cycle and entered them into SS3DG, a solution that solves the 'N-body problem' numerically.
 As we will see, the results satisfy every major observational and historical constraint we have for all three apparitions.

 Epoch: 2335000.5